deepika3006/Quote-of-the-day/README.md

-This project will randomly displays the quotations daily
+This project will randomly displays the quotations daily.